aditya-adiraju/aditya-adiraju/README.md

 ## Hiya there 👋, I'm Aditya Adiraju!

-Working at SAP 💙 as a SWE intern.

 I study **Computer Science and Mathematics** at **The University of British Columbia**!

 I enjoy cryptography and love CTFs.
 I'm also a fan of automating project pipelines with the cloud.
 I love working on cool hardware projets from time to time